-A Legislator's Handbook 2019 presents information of value to new legislators and veteran legislators as they prepare for and participate in the regular session of the 66th Legislature.
+A Legislator's Handbook presents information of value to new legislators and veteran legislators as they prepare for and participate in a regular session of the Legislature.

 The handbook provides general information to create a foundation for understanding how the Montana Legislature works.
 It is not a comprehensive digest of statutes, rules, or other applicable provisions.
 Exceptions to general requirements and provisions that are not often implemented are not generally noted.
-Legislators are advised to consult the actual laws and rules to determine specific requirements.
-This is easily done using the indexes that are published with the Montana Code Annotated (MCA) and the Rules of the Montana Legislature.
+Legislators are advised to consult the actual laws and rules applicable to the current Legislature to determine specific requirements.